 Bulk Tweeting capabilities

 Find out if you can upload tweets in bulk using .csv file or something similar.
-While this isn’t much of a concern with smaller brands, if your company handles several Twitter accounts per day then this is a useful Twitter scheduler feature.
-After all, the less work you have to do, the more time you have to do other things.
+While this isn’t much of a concern with smaller brands, if your company handles several Twitter accounts per day, this can be an essential tool.
+After all, the less work you have to do, the more time you have to put into other social media marketing efforts.
 Plus, this feature reduces the risk of copying errors.

-Next, consider if a Twitter scheduler will automatically (or semi-automatically) repost evergreen tweets.
+Next, consider if a Twitter scheduler will automatically (or semi-automatically) repost evergreen tweets, perhaps with variations of hashtags.
 In this case, it would mean sending the Tweet out at regular, predetermined intervals.
-Since Twitter has some restrictions on duplicate Tweets, you need to be certain that you’re in compliance with their policies.
-On the other hand, if your scheduler can save time by automating these Tweets, then it’s worth doing this in most cases.
+Since Twitter has some restrictions on duplicate Tweets, you need to be certain that you’re in compliance with their policies while using a social scheduling tool.
+If your scheduler can save time by automating these Tweets, it can be an essential campaign creation tool.

 Further Reading: Why Evergreen Tweets are Critical to Twitter Marketing Success

 Finally, consider whether or not your Twitter scheduler has analytics capabilities.
-If it’s an all-in-one social media manager, then analytics tools should be included.
-On the other hand, more bare bones options might not have this function.
+If it’s an all-in-one social media manager, a social media analytics tool should be included.
+More bare bones options might not have–or need–this function.
 In general, the beauty of analytics being built into a scheduling tool is that you have more features in one place.
-And in addition, if there are also curation and evergreen Tweet tools, the analytics data will assist in those functions.
+If there are also curation and evergreen Tweet tools, the analytics data will assist in those functions to increase the benefit of scheduling Tweets.

 Now that we’ve considered the features to look for in a Twitter scheduler, let’s look at some of the best.
 There are several different types of schedulers available, and they vary based on their scope.
-In other words, some of them work only with Twitter, while others deal with social media scheduling as a whole.
+Some of them work only with Twitter, while others deal with social media scheduling as a whole.
 Finally, some of these Twitter tools are comprehensive social media dashboards.

 Like most social media networks these days, Twitter wants its own piece of the pie.
 Because of this, they have purchased or developed two Twitter scheduler options.

 With TweetDeck, you can “customize your Twitter experience.”
 This not only means scheduling Tweets, but deciding how your Twitter page will be laid out.
-Unlike the Business tool, though, this one works for individuals and businesses alike.
+While there is additional functionality in this original 3rd party client, the actual scheduling of tweets is the exact same as if you do it on Twitter’s web interface.

 It used to be that these were the dominant kind of Twitter scheduler.
 However, most have gone out of business since Twitter announced scheduling or they have added other social networks and become general social media-specific schedulers.
-Nonetheless, we do have a quality option remaining.
+Nonetheless, we do have some quality options remaining, especially with the emergence of A.I.
+Note that most of these tools do more than just schedule tweets, so find the tool that adds the other functionality you might need to better engage with Twitter users and enhance your presence.

 Social Media-Specific Schedulers